geraldapm/microos-k3s/README.md

 ## Prerequisites

 - An Installed Linux System with KVM capabilities
 - MicroOS cloud image with qcow2 format.
-Download it from there -> https://get.opensuse.org/microos
+Download it from there -> https://get.opensuse.org/microos.
+NOTE: Do not use container host image because it contains podman and K3s does not using podman as its CNI (make it simple and clean).
 - Butane binary executable to convert butane definition into ignition file.
 Download it from there -> https://github.com/coreos/butane/releases

 ## Installing